MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-support-authenticator-passkey.md

   - Grant control: **Require approved client app**, or **Require app protection policy**, or **Require device to be marked as compliant**

 - You can grant users a temporary exemption from the Conditional Access policy.
 We recommend that you use one or more compensating controls:
-  - Only allow the exemption for a limited period of time.
+  - Allow the exemption for only a limited period of time.
 Communicate to the user when they're allowed to register a passkey.
-Remove the exemption after the time period, and direct users to call the help desk if they missed their time.
+Remove the exemption after the time period.
+Then direct users to call the help desk if they missed their time.
   - Use another Conditional Access policy to require that users register only from a specific network location or a compliant device.

->[!NOTE]
+> [!NOTE]
->With any proposed workaround, users must also satisfy any Conditional Access policy that targets **Register security info**, or they can't register the passkey.
+> With any proposed workaround, users must also satisfy any Conditional Access policy that targets **Register security info** or they can't register the passkey.
 If you have other conditions set up with the **All resources** policies, they also must be met before users can register a passkey.

 ## Restrict Bluetooth usage to passkeys in Authenticator